 UN Office of Investment Management: A Resiliency and Security Seminar

 The United Nations Office of Investment Management is responsible for managing the investments for the United Nations Joint Staff Pension Fund, a fund established by the General Assembly of the United Nations to provide retirement, death, disability and related benefits for the staff of the United Nations and the other organizations admitted to membership in the Fund.
-OIM is also a subscriber to Infrastructure and Platform services at ICC, for which Business Continuity and Disaster Recovery Planning is a natural add-on.
+OIM is also a subscriber to Infrastructure and Platform services at UNICC, for which Business Continuity and Disaster Recovery Planning is a natural add-on.

-On 12 November 2019, ICC was invited to present at an all-day Crisis Management Team retreat focusing on OIM’s organizational resiliency and security.
+On 12 November 2019, UNICC was invited to present at an all-day Crisis Management Team retreat focusing on OIM’s organizational resiliency and security.
 Organized by Qing (Ray) Zheng and Suyog Sanklecha of OIM, the agenda focused on ongoing Business Continuity and Disaster Recovery planning for OIM, attended by OIM’s Crisis Management Team.
-ICC’s Anish Sethi, Chief, Clients and Projects joined the group to watch Lyle McFadyen, Senior Solutions Architect, and Nitesh Kudva, Information Security Specialist present on the importance of OIM’s Business Continuity Planning and Information Security Management.
+UNICC’s Anish Sethi, Chief, Clients and Projects joined the group to watch Lyle McFadyen, Senior Solutions Architect, and Nitesh Kudva, Information Security Specialist present on the importance of OIM’s Business Continuity Planning and Information Security Management.

-ICC provides added value with their expertise in planning, building, training, and testing our information security, and our business continuity planning efforts.
+UNICC provides added value with their expertise in planning, building, training, and testing our information security, and our business continuity planning efforts.
 These services ensure that we identify any continuity, resiliency, or security gaps in our business-critical systems and mitigate them appropriately.

 Rajiv Prabhakar, Head of Information Systems, UN OIM